EvanRamseyC/Automated-Directory-Archiver/README.md

 unless the code is changed along with it. the 'path' is the string of text at the top of your file explorer.
 Example: C:\Users\evanr\OneDrive\Documents\FSU\Zip_Project

+When the script runs, you must provide the path to reach the file, then the file name and extension itself.
+I recommend calling it just inputfile.txt, which you can download from here, but you can call it whatever.
+Since the script uses absolute pathing, you can put it anywhere.

 Values for input file:
 The user will put each value after the '='.
 You can download the template in github called inputfile.txt